jwendt/jwendt.github.io/index.md

 ![me](images/me_250.png)

 Hello, and welcome to my personal site.
-I am a Staff Software Engineer at Google Research currently focusing on topics related to low-resource information extraction, semi-supervised learning, and data management and quality.
-Some of my prior work focused on large scale privacy-safe information extraction and data management systems of private corpora.
+I am a Staff Software Engineer at Google DeepMind currently focusing on improving the capabilities of large generative models to ingest and generate structured data.
+Previously, I was at Google Research where I focused on topics related to low-resource information extraction, semi-supervised learning, and data management and quality.
+My prior work also included developing large scale privacy-safe information extraction and data management systems for private corpora.
 Prior to joining Google, I earned my Ph.D. at UCLA under the guidance of <a href="http://www.cs.ucla.edu/~miodrag">Miodrag Potkonjak</a>, where I explored methods for hardware security and low power circuit and system design.

 You can find more information about me and my work below and at the following links.